Skip to main content

 The most common way to add documents is directly within tasks:

-1. Open any task from your Dashboard or client card
+1. Open any task from your Dashboard or a client card.

 4. Files upload immediately to: